rust-lang/book/src/ch17-01-futures-and-syntax.md

 Most of the time when writing async Rust, we use the `async` and `await` keywords.
-Rust compiles them into equivalent code using the `Future` trait, much like it compiles `for` loops into equivalent code using the `Iterator` trait.
+Rust compiles them into equivalent code using the `Future` trait, much as it compiles `for` loops into equivalent code using the `Iterator` trait.
 Because Rust provides the `Future` trait, though, you can also implement it for your own data types when you need to.
 Many of the functions we’ll see throughout this chapter return types with their own implementations of `Future`.